Sep 27, 2024

 and as terrifying as the unending darkness of chronic depression.

-It was late in November when I was first pushed.
+It was late in November when she was first pushed.

-This was my safe place on the island, a place I went to escape
+Her safe place on the island, a place she went to escape

-the chaos of grief that swirled in my mind.
+the chaos of grief that swirled in her mind.

 Grassy Point Moon Rise